threefoldfoundation/threefold_data/content/news/owncloud_threefold/owncloud_threefold.md

 ## Now available: ownCloud on the ThreeFold Grid

-The first step in the partnership is the launch of the [ownCloud](https://www.owncloud.com) instance on the ThreeFold Grid – demoed live at ownCloud Conference 2021 (view it here [link]) – and the development of  a pilot program (register your interest by emailing testowncloud@threefold.io).
-The long-term vision is a full range of file sync, file sharing and content collaboration solutions that combine the strengths of both technologies.
+The first step in the partnership is **the launch of the [ownCloud](https://www.owncloud.com) instance on the ThreeFold Grid – demoed live at ownCloud Conference 2021 (video link coming soon)** – and **the development of  a pilot program (register your interest by emailing testowncloud@threefold.io)**.
+The long-term vision is **a full range of file sync, file sharing and content collaboration solutions** that combine the strengths of both technologies.
 ThreeFold and ownCloud are excited to develop complementary offerings that reflect their shared beliefs in open standards and digital sovereignty.

 *"ownCloud is partnering with ThreeFold to deliver a solution for customers with the demand for data sovereignty, privacy, and ultra-security of their data assets. ownCloud powered by ThreeFold Grid delivers on these exact attributes offering a truly decentralized, secure and scalable infrastructure to complement the proven and globally adopted ownCloud collaboration platform," Joerg Eberwein, VP Partners & Alliances, ownCloud GmbH.*